microsoft/dynamics365-customerservice-wem-samples/doc/3rdPartyIntegration/Export/Realtime/readme.md

 Before you can register the webhook plugin, you need the following information:

 - **Function url**.
-This is the url to the `AgentStatus` function that was deployed as part of the zip package earlier.
+This is the URL to the `AgentStatus` function that was deployed as part of the zip package earlier.
 - **Function key**.
 This is the authentication key for calling the function app.

 To retrieve both of these values, perform the following steps:

-1. Navigate to the function app in the [Azure Portal](https://portal.azure.com), and then select `Functions`.
+1. Navigate to the function app in the [Azure Portal](https://portal.azure.com), and then select **Functions**.
 This shows all the functions in the function app.

-1. At this stage, there should be only one function listed, called `AgentStatus`.
+1. At this stage, there should be only one function listed, called AgentStatus.
 Select this function name.

 1. To retrieve the required values, do the following:

-   - Select the `Get Function Url` link in the top menu on the `Overview` tab.
-This will display a popup.
+   - Select the **Get Function Url** link in the top menu on the **Overview** tab.
+This displays a popup.
-   - From the dropdown in the popup, select `default (function key)`.
+   - From the dropdown in the popup, select **default (function key)**.
 Copy the URL that's shown into a text editor of your choice.
    - The copied URL has the following format: `https://<function-url>?code=<auth-key>`.
      - The **Function url** is `https://<function-url>` in the copied URL.
      - The **Function key** is `<auth-key>` in the copied URL.